 - Shutter: An easy to use application for your Linux PC with good performance.

 - Screenshot Ultimate: It can be utilized on unrooted smartphones also which is one of the best features of the app.
-It also has numerous options which can be configured according to your requirements.
+It also has numerous options that can be configured according to your requirements.

 - Super Screenshot: One of the easiest android screenshot apps out there.
 It requires no root access, and nothing should be configured specially for it.